nedap/archie/README.md

 }
 ```

 This instantiates a MetaModels class that has both the archie reference model implementation, the BMM models and AOM profiles.
-The BMM models and AOM profileswill be used for the flattener and archetype validator, the other models for tools that work on reference models.
+The BMM models and AOM profiles will be used for the flattener and archetype validator, the other models for tools that work on reference models.

 ### Default constraints from the reference model